dvidelabs/flatcc/README.md

 pre-generated binary `monsterdata_test.golden` monster file and verifies that all content is as expected.
 This results in a 13K optimized binary executable or a 6K object file.
 The source for this check is 5K excluding header files.
 Readers do not need to link with a library.
+JSON parsers for a schema like monster.fbs may add about 100K to the binary, +/- optimization settings.

 ## Generated Files